ec1oud/trayble/README.md

 Another supported device is the
 [APlant soil moisture sensor](http://wiki.aprbrother.com/wiki/APlant).
+It can now handle multiple plant sensors, and can log the moisture and temperature to influxDB.
+As with unknown users, the first time it sees an unknown plant it will ask for the name.

 Requires Qt 5.12 or newer with extra modules qtconnectivity and qtsvg.
 Qt Bluetooth doesn't support